cp, mv and rm Commands

 Copying to a Directory

-To copy a file into another folder:
+To copy a file into the documents folder (created by setup):

-cp notes.txt /home/user/documents/
+cp notes.txt documents/

 Copying Multiple Files

-You can copy several files at once:
+You can copy several files at once into a directory:

 Copying a Directory